EV Market Stats 2025

 Latest Update

-The BYD Atto 3 was the most popular electric car in January.
+The Polestar 2 was the most popular electric car.

 See the most popular EVs